 The committees described below are the “behind the scenes” efforts that support P2F2’s operations and advocacy efforts.

 Membership Committee – This committee typically has four or five conference calls each summer and contacts those pension plans that have not yet joined P2F2 to explain the benefits of membership and provide information about the upcoming conference.
 This is a great opportunity for someone who is already busy but is willing to spend a couple of hours during the summer contacting potential members.

-Accounting and Technical Review Committee – This committee is responsible for discussing accounting issues, new proposed standards, implementation issues, and overall financial operational issues.
+Advocacy and Technical Issues Review Committee – This committee is responsible for discussing accounting issues, new proposed standards, implementation issues, and overall financial operational issues.
 Their input guides the organization on when to respond to newly proposed standards on behalf of the organization.
 Their feedback is also used to identify potential educational opportunities for the P2F2 membership, either through a quarterly education session or the annual conference.
 This group meets a minimum of quarterly but may meet more frequently as needed.
 The is a great option for members that want to discuss the technical issues with other members.
 Participation is open to all members, but the group size is limited to allow for meaningful discussion.

-Technical Committee – This committee helps keep the website and social media up-to-date and recommends and/or implements new technology to support the organization.
+Technology Committee – This committee helps keep the website and social media up-to-date and recommends and/or implements new technology to support the organization.
 Technologically savvy members are always needed to help with this committee, which meets once or twice a year.

 Newsletter Committee – This committee works on developing the quarterly P2F2 newsletter that is distribute to all members.
 The committee also helps develop the pre-conference communication newsletters that provide highlights of things to do in the host city as well as what to expect with the annual conference.
 The committee also contributes to the daily update letters distributed during the conference.